Incommunities on the canal

 Notice in these pictures, also, the trunking adjacent to the ceiling, carrying various pieces of wiring.
 Because these flats have concrete ceilings and floors, wiring can’t be hidden within the walls as it would be in most homes, so has to be carried externally.
 That’s fine, from a safety point of view, if the trunking is metal (i.e. fireproof), but our fire officer pointed out several places in these flats where plastic trunking had been retrofit… as in the image below (where another wire has been casually taped to the trunking).

 So it does sound like a very thorough assessment is being undertaken – and that should be reassuring for residents.
-Before moving on, though, I want to gently query the disabling of the alarm sounders, previously mentioned.
-Because while this makes good sense from an operational/managerial point of view (maximising the likelihood that people will “stay put” in event of fire; minimising the chances of panicked people running for the stairwells), it is rather less reassuring from the point of view of individual tenants, who are – in effect – being left deliberately under-informed about fires in their own blocks.
+Before moving on, though, I want to gently query the disabling of the alarm sounders, as previously mentioned.
+Because while this makes good sense from an operational/managerial point of view (i.e. maximising the likelihood that people will “stay put” in event of fire; minimising the chances of panicked people running for the stairwells), it is rather less reassuring from the point of view of individual tenants, who are – in effect – being left under-informed about fires in their own blocks.
 This might help reduce risk, but it does not reduce anxiety: if you can see smoke billowing up from downstairs, for example, but no alarm is going off, what do you do – other than panic?
 Raise the alarm yourself?
-(Our fire officer said that, yes, if in doubt, always ring 999.
+Our fire officer said that, yes, if in doubt, always ring 999.
 (And Harry Whittle concurs.)
 But this potentially means that lots of people could be bombarding the emergency switchboard with calls that would be unnecessary if residents were kept better informed about what was happening. by one wonders whether Incommunities could do a better job of letting tenants know what is